Find out how to get rid of flying insects in your home using these fail-safe methods such as natural remedies and prevention tactics.

 Make sure you always store food in cupboards and sealed containers, and ensure that any spillages are cleaned promptly.

-For example, any sugar will attract flies into your home and grain moths or other stored commodity pests love to gobble on loose flour, seeds and grain.
+For example, any sugar will attract flies into your home and other stored commodity pests like the pantry moth love to gobble on loose flour, seeds and grain.

-- Find out more about how to tackle gnats with our how to get rid of gnats guide.
+- Find out more about how to get rid of pantry moths in our in-depth guide.

 It's normal for a few flying insects to enter via open windows and doors but if you're seeing a lot more than a few, consider fly screens if you don't have any or if you do, examine them for any holes or damage and get repairing.